avinashsingh/mcp-sdlc-tracker/README.md

 - **architect**: Solution architecture
 - **developer**: Development team
 - **tester**: Quality assurance

+### Story Dependencies
+Stories can have dependencies on other stories to model complex project relationships:
+- **Many-to-Many Relationships**: One story can depend on multiple stories, and multiple stories can depend on one story
+- **Dependency Validation**: Prevents circular dependencies and self-dependencies
+- **Smart Ordering**: `list_user_stories` returns stories with least/fewest dependencies first
+- **Bulk Management**: Add/remove dependencies for multiple stories in single operations
+- **Visual Indicators**: Dependency counts shown in UI with clickable links

 ### Phase Management
 Entities can be assigned to custom phases for project organization: